zainalwan/cpp_calculator/README.md

 * [License](#license)

 ## Description
-This is a command line calculator software for desktop.
+This is a command line calculator software.
 The software include basic operation: summation, subtraction, multiplication, and division of only two numbers.

 This software was made using C++ version 10.2.0 language with OOP style and tested under Arch Linux x64.